minkaotic/front-end-notes/JavaScript-Quirks.md

 - this is because in non-strict mode, the 'owner' of the function (i.e. global context or `window`) is the default binding for `this`, whereas in strict mode, default bindings are not allowed.

-#### METHOD INVOCATION
+#### 2. METHOD INVOCATION
 Refers to functions stored as the property of an object, and therefore called as methods.
 - in this case, `this` refers to the object that owns the method, and is usually used to reference its properties
-- see [JS Class Syntax](/Javascript-Syntax.md#js-class-syntax) for an example - although the same possibilities apply to object literals:
+- see [JS Class Syntax notes](/Javascript-Syntax.md#js-class-syntax) for an example - although the same possibilities apply to object literals:

 ```js
 const calc = {